 As shown in Fig. 1, the microalgae biomass obtained by photobiosynthesis after centrifugation is subjected to disintegration by the method of freezing and thawing and extraction of crude phycocyanin with PBS buffer.
-The obtained crude extract is then subjected to various purification methods tested to examine and compare the efficiency and selectivity of the downstream processing methods.
+The obtained crude extract is then subjected to the various purification methods tested to examine and compare the efficiency and selectivity of the downstream processing methods.
 The solid residue after phycocyanin removal from microalgae biomass can be used for biogas production or subjected to thermochemical processes such as pyrolysis.
 Integration of biological and thermochemical platforms for biorefinery is a common practice and could significantly lead to various outcomes which guide towards the circular economy (Velvizhi et al., 2022).
-The remaining liquid fraction can be returned to the photobiosynthesis process after supplementing an alternative carbon source e.g. by CO_2 from flue gases or NaHCO3.
+Whereas the remaining liquid fraction can be returned to the photobiosynthesis process after supplementing an alternative carbon source e.g. by CO2 from flue gases or NaHCO3.

-It is assumed that the optimization of thermostable C-PC biosynthesis as well as the development of a sequence of efficient downstream processing (DSP) operations, including new methods, not used so far for C-PC purification (Foam Fractionation - FF, Aqueous Two-Phase Systems - ATPS, Membrane Filtration - UF, Fast Protein Liquid Chromatog-raphy - FPLC), will allow for the elaboration of an effective method for production of C-PC of required purity.
+It is assumed that the optimization of the thermostable C-PC biosynthesis as well as the development of a sequence of efficient downstream processing (DSP) operations, including new methods, not used so far for C-PC purification (Foam Fractionation - FF, Aqueous Two-Phase Systems - ATPS, membrane filtration - UF, fast protein liquid chromatography - FPLC) will allow for the elaboration of an effective method for production of C-PC of required purity.